 But Lisa also believed that someday she would be a god.

-Lisa grew up in Salt Lake City—a place known for its religious significance.
+Lisa grew up in a place known for its religious significance.
 The Mormon Church, founded by Joseph Smith, is officially known as The Church of Jesus Christ of Latter-day Saints, or the LDS church.
 A fifth-generation Mormon, Lisa’s exposure to people with different beliefs was extremely limited.
-Mormonism is not just a cult, it’s a culture.
-“Especially in Utah, it is expected that your social life be restricted to your church and family,” she says.

 Lisa was a high achiever and very active in extracurricular activities.
 By the time she entered high school, she was becoming an auspicious tennis player.
 Lisa was later recruited by Brigham Young University, which enticed her with a nationally ranked tennis program.
-But the summer after her high-school graduation, she decided that the University of Utah would provide more opportunities to compete, so she enrolled there instead.
+But the summer after her high-school graduation, she decided a university in her home state would provide more opportunities to compete, so she enrolled there instead.

 One of the more difficult issues that confronted Lisa was the notion that she was sinful and in need of divine forgiveness—a Christian teaching that sharply contradicts Mormon doctrine.

-“If you tell a Mormon that he’s sinful,” Lisa explains, “that’s about the most offensive thing you could say.”
+“If you tell a Mormon that he’s sinfu that’s about the most offensive thing you could say.”

 After realizing that Christ had not only forgiven her but is also the only Person who could bring her true happiness, Lisa returned home and resolved to tell her parents about her decision to place her faith in Christ alone for eternal life.
-Just to ensure that they would keep their composure when she broke the news, “I took them to a small Japanese restaurant,” Lisa laughs.
+Just to ensure that they would keep their composure when she broke the news.